Frequently Asked Questions

 I've heard some say the world population crisis is over and that it's not a problem anymore.
 Is this true?

 No, absolutely not.
-First of all, 7 billion people may well be too many already.
+First of all, we are vastly overpopulated right now with over 7 billion people.
 Cornell University professor David Pimentel's research shows that about 2 billion people is the number the planet can sustainably support, if everyone consumes the same amount of resources as the average European (which is less than the average American).
 Secondly, U.N. experts predict that world population will increase for at least the next 50 years, with a "most likely" prediction of 9 billion people by the year 2050.
 There probably will be additional growth beyond that.

 There's no doubt that the worldwide average number of children per woman has come down over the last 50 years -- from more than 5 to less than 3 -- but: (1) the current average is still well above replacement level, which would be 2.1 children per woman, and (2) the number of women having children is about TWICE what it was in 1960.
 There is also huge "demographic momentum," since half the world's population is age 24 or younger -- either having children now, or poised to have them in the next 10 to 15 years -- so that any changes we make today may not have a visible effect until a generation has passed!